farcasterxyz/docs/docs/hubble/troubleshooting.md

 ## Reset the db

-The best way to reset the db is to delete the `.rocks` directory entirely, which is force the hub to fetch the latest snapshot and re-sync from there.
+The best way to reset the db is to delete the `.rocks` directory entirely, which forces the hub to fetch the latest snapshot and re-sync from there.

 ```bash